Huibertus J. (Bart) van Nie

 Upon their retirement, Ina and Bart settled in St. Luke’s Place, a United Church retirement centre in Cambridge.
 Bart spent several years as a Voluntary Associate Minister at St. Luke’s United Church.
 This was also a time for enjoying connections with grandchildren who were finding many fascinating things to do with their lives.
 In 1998, Ina and Bart celebrated their 50th wedding anniversary with a wonderful gathering of family from various parts of Canada, France and the Netherlands.
 The family came to be deeply grateful for this event, particularly because Ina would not live to see another anniversary.
 She died in October of 1999 after a brief but devastating bout with cancer.

 After Ina’s death, before too many more years went by, Bart got restless and looked for a more exciting place to live, landing in downtown Toronto where he spent the last two decades of his life.
 Living just steps away from St. Andrew’s United Church he became active there, also continuing his vocation as a Voluntary Associate Minister.
 Bart lived for more than 99 years.
-He was very active physically throughout his life: a member of the Bruce Trail Association, an avid canoeist, and noon-hour swimmer at the YMCA for years
+He was very active physically throughout his life: a member of the Bruce Trail Association, an avid canoeist, and noon-hour swimmer at the YMCA for years on end.

 In August of 2020, Bart’s dear sister Bep died in Amsterdam.
 This was a blow for Bart; he and Bep had regular telephone conversations which gave both of them something to look forward to each week.
 Bart seemed a bit less vivacious after Bep’s death but he stayed mentally bright and lucid until just before his 99th birthday when his health suddenly deteriorated and he was placed in palliative care.
 Six weeks later he died.
 A memorial service was held at Royal York Road United Church in Toronto on 28 November 2021.